RizwanSuvo99/user-finder/README.md

 2. If the user is not found the following input shows a message "User not found **go back**"
 3. When click **go back** show again all users.
 4. When a person finds a user using input, if is it empty show an alert.
+5. When someone searches for a person by inputting a name, the user's name list should come character-wise.